jarusll/the-logs/index.md

 ![Image](/images/612c79bf994e16a6bde6b17b027a7047.jpg)
 *Put out some milk in box and they fell for it, ez scam*

+They went away again.
+I wish they come back tomorrow.

 Solved some good problems today.

 Night